fabriciojf/english-word-meaning/README.md

 # English Word Meaning

 This project is a Spring Boot Model with web view, Repository, PostgreSQL connection, security system with Spring Security and Bootstrap integration.
-This system allow the words register and your meanings, for documentation and future searchs during english learning journey.
+This system allow the words register and your meanings, for documentation and future researchs during english learning journey.
 Is a small project, but presents a how simple is create a project with Spring Boot Framework.

 ### Users allowed